Haverstraw Bay: Ecology

 The bay's physical and biological characteristics make it one of the most significant estuarine areas in the Hudson River.
 The bay is deeper on its western side with a shipping channel of minimum 32 feet in depth and 300 feet in width.
 The bay's eastern side is shallower with most of that section of bay not more than 10 feet deep.
 Shallow depths with ample sunlight lead to robust aquatic vegetation.
 Inflows of brackish Atlantic Ocean water overlaid with fresh stream water promote a nutrient rich environment for myriad invertebrate, fish, and bird species.
 The bay's ecology plays a central role in the health of fish populations in the Hudson River, including the endangered shortnose sturgeon and the larger, more abundant atlantic sturgeon.
 New York State has designated Haverstraw Bay a "Significant Coastal Fish and Wildlife Habitat".
 Up to the mid-1950s, Haverstraw Bay was once a productive oyster habitat.
-As with the rest of the Hudson, at the microbial level the bay's health is by oxygen concentrations.
-The bay's water chemistry is affected rain fall, tidal variations, and human induced waste and runoff, as well as seasonal changes in temperature and light.
+As with the rest of the Hudson, at the microbial level the bay's health is affected by oxygen concentrations.
+The bay's water chemistry is affected rain fall, tidal variations, and human induced waste and runoff, as well as by seasonal changes in temperature and light.